metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 * [https://www.postgresql.org/docs/9.5/static/sql-createtrigger.html](https://www.postgresql.org/docs/9.5/static/sql-createtrigger.html)
 * as to the question wheter triggers or rules might be best, [this article](https://www.postgresql.org/docs/current/static/rules-triggers.html) is quite clear: triggers.

+#### The partioner's config

+* DLM_Partion_Config
+  * contains "header" data

+* DLM_Partion_Config_Version
+  * DLM_Partion_Config_ID: link to parent table
+  * Processed

+* DLM_PartionLine_Config
+  * one line per table that is subject to DLM
+  * DLM_Partion_Config_Version_ID: link to parent table
+  * AD_Table_ID: a table that shall be subject to DLM, e.g. M_Invoice
+  * Description

+* DLM_PartionReference_Config
+  * DLM_PartionLine_Config_ID: link to parent table
+  * DLM_Referencing_Column_ID: a column of the table DLM_Partion_Config.AD_Table_ID that references a another record, e.g. M_Invoice.C_Order_ID
+  * DLM_Referenced_Table_ID: the table that is referenced by DLM_Referencing_Column_ID, e.g. C_Order
+  * DLM_Referencing_PartionLine_Config_ID: if the referenced table is also part of DLM according to this config-version, then this column references the respective line.
+    * Note that if the referenced table is not part of the same DLM config, then there isn't a point to this whole DLM_PartionReference_Config record.

+Further notes:

+* so we have different versions.<br>
+If a version is "processed" it can not be changed anymore, unless all it partitions are deleted and all the partitioned data are migrated back into production.<br>
+However, it can be deep-copied to serve as blueprint for another version
+* the partioner configuration invites the partitioner implementation(s) to "forward-follow" existing references.<br>
+So, when loading and adding records to a partition, the implementation should go from C_Invoice via C_Invoice.C_Order_ID to the referenced C_Order, and not from C_Order to the referencing invoices.<br>
+I think that's much more performant.
+* Repreating myself: despite this is specified in terms of metasfresh tables, the API needs to be DB agnostic.
+That means, the config shall be representable in terms of POJOs (and lists of maps of pojos).

 ### Migrator

 By **migrator** i mean a component that can receive partitions and is responsible to migrate them from one "level" to the other.